SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Related work

 \section{Related work}

 Real-world simulation is essential for generating data to support end-to-end autonomous driving solutions.
 However, current simulation engines like AirSim~\cite{shah2018airsim} and CARLA~\cite{dosovitskiy2017carla} encounter difficulties due to the expensive manual work needed to create virtual environments and the domain gap between real and simulated data.
-The rapid progress in Novel View Synthesis (NVS) technologies, such as NeRF~\cite{mildenhall2021nerf} and 3DGS~\cite{kerbl20233d}, enables 3D reconstruction and photorealistic image generation, significantly improving real-world simulation for autonomous driving.

-For 3D reconstruction and neural rendering in autonomous driving scenarios, sensor fusion solution combining surrounding cameras and LiDAR is commonly used in existing work~\cite{rematas2022urban, lu2023urban, ost2022neural, guo2023streetsurf, zhao2024tclc}.
-Urban Radiance Field~\cite{rematas2022urban} improves NeRF training by incorporating 3D information from LiDAR to enhance 3D geometry learning.
+The rapid progress in Novel View Synthesis (NVS) technologies, such as NeRF~\cite{mildenhall2021nerf} and 3DGS~\cite{kerbl20233d}, and following work ~\cite{mueller2022instant, zhang2022nerfusion, Sun_2024_CVPR, 10655755} enables 3D reconstruction and photorealistic image generation, significantly improving real-world simulation for autonomous driving.
+For 3D reconstruction and neural rendering in autonomous driving scenes, sensor fusion solution combining surrounding cameras and LiDAR is commonly used in existing work~\cite{rematas2022urban, lu2023urban, ost2022neural, guo2023streetsurf, zhao2024tclc}.
+Urban Radiance Field~\cite{rematas2022urban} improves NeRF training by incorporating 3D data from LiDAR to enhance 3D geometry learning.
 DNMP~\cite{lu2023urban} employs a pre-trained deformable mesh primitive to represent the 3D scene, enhancing neural rendering quality.
-NPLF~\cite{ost2022neural} uses explicit 3D reconstructions from LiDAR data to efficiently model the radiance field during rendering.
-StreetSurf~\cite{guo2023streetsurf} categorizes scenes into close-range, distant-view, and sky sections, achieving superior reconstruction of urban street surfaces.
+NPLF~\cite{ost2022neural} uses explicit 3D reconstructions from LiDAR data to efficiently model the radiance field.
 TCLC-GS~\cite{zhao2024tclc} design a hybrid explicit and implicit 3D representation derived from LiDAR-camera data, to enrich the properties of 3D Gaussians for splatting.
-While these methods deliver impressive results for static urban scene rendering, they struggle with handling dynamic objects common in driving scenarios.
+Though these methods show impressive results for static urban scene rendering, they struggle with dynamic objects common in driving scenarios.